 Baumgardt, Laurin (2017).
 Unfinished Futures: Ethnographic Reflections on Infrastructure and Aspirations in an Informal Settlement in South Africa.
 Moment Journal, Journal of Cultural Studies, 4(1): 73-91.

-James T. Wagoner ’29 Foreign Study Scholarship for preliminary research and language training in Cape Town, South Africa, 2020 - 2021
+James T. Wagoner ’29 Foreign Study Scholarship for preliminary summer research and language training in Cape Town, South Africa, 2020 - 2022

 Humanities Research Center’s Spatial Humanities Initiative at Rice University for Fieldwork in Cape Town, South Africa, funded through Andrew W. Mellon Foundation, 2019